billofbong/dotfiles/README.md

 If you want to use them, feel free.
 Clone this repo, then `sudo ./activate.sh`.

 If you want to use one or the other, use `stow vim` or `stow bash`.
 Keep in mind, though, that my vim setup requires some additional installations, like nodejs and curl (which doesn't come with Ubuntu for some reason).
 The nodejs version must be >= 14.

+Unfortunately, Windows users are on their own.
+I'm going to have to figure out how to set it up at some point, but for now this is really UNIX-only.